veggiemonk/awesome-docker/README.md

 * [Powerline-Docker](https://github.com/adrianmo/powerline-docker) - A Powerline segment for showing the status of Docker containers by [@adrianmo](https://github.com/adrianmo)
 * [Squid-in-a-can](https://github.com/jpetazzo/squid-in-a-can) - in case of proxy problem by [@jpetazzo][jpetazzo]
 * [TrivialRC](https://github.com/vorakl/TrivialRC) - A minimalistic Runtime Configuration system and process manager for containers [@vorakl](https://github.com/vorakl)
-* [udocker](https://github.com/indigo-dc/udocker) - A tool to execute simple docker containers in batch or interactive systems without root privileges
+* [udocker](https://github.com/indigo-dc/udocker) - A tool to execute simple docker containers in batch or interactive systems without root privileges by [@inidigo-dc](https://github.com/indigo-dc)

 ## Volume management and plugins
 * [Blockbridge](https://github.com/blockbridge/blockbridge-docker-volume) - The Blockbridge plugin is a volume plugin that provides access to an extensible set of container-based persistent storage options.
 It supports single and multi-host Docker environments with features that include tenant isolation, automated provisioning, encryption, secure deletion, snapshots and QoS.
 By [@blockbridge][blockbridge]